Damien0505/Raspberry-Pi-NTP-ST7789-display/README.md

 4. 'chronyc sourcestats', this displays some data of 4 NTP sources stats
 5. System status, this displays load, RAM/Disk used, CPU temp and uptime.
 On the right hadn side are 4 bars showing each CPU core load

-My setup is using a Raspberry Pi 3B+, obviously the 284x76 ST7789  TFT LCD, and a Neo M9N GPS module.
+My setup is using a Raspberry Pi 3B+, obviously the 284x76 ST7789  TFT LCD, and a Neo M9N GPS module and a momentary pushbutton switch.
 Setup for the GPS module and chrony are as in https://github.com/domschl/RaspberryNtpServer